Frithjof Schuon: Spiritual path

-Schuon emphasizes that the exoteric and esoteric rites of the religion practised – and of that one alone – are the basis for the spiritual method.
+Schuon emphasizes that the exoteric and esoteric rites of the religion practiced – and of that one alone – are the basis for the spiritual method.
 (Note: "It is true that metaphysical truth transcends all forms, and thus all religions by definition; but man is a form, and he cannot attain to the non-formal except from within form; otherwise religions would not exist.
 The religious form must be transcended within religion itself, in its esoterism."
 Schuon, Towards the Essential: Letters of a Spiritual Master, The Matheson Trust, 2021, p.
 240) Prayer is its central element, for without it – and without divine grace – the heart cannot assimilate or realize what the mind has been able to grasp.
 Schuon identifies three modes of prayer: personal prayer in which the worshipper opens himself spontaneously and informally to God; canonical, impersonal prayer, prescribed by his tradition; and invocatory prayer or "prayer of the heart" (japa, dhikr), which "is already a death and a meeting with God and places us already in Eternity; it is already something of Paradise and even, in its mysterious and 'uncreated' quintessence, something of God".
 This form of prayer is the invocation of a divine name, a sacred formula, a mantra; (Note: "The most diverse traditions agree in this, that the best support for concentration and the best means to obtain Deliverance at the end of the Kali-Yuga is the invocation of a revealed Divine Name. [...]
 The foundation of this mystery is, on the one hand, that 'God and his Name are one' (Rāmakrishna), and on the other, that God himself pronounces his Name in himself, hence in eternity and outside all creation, so that his unique and uncreate word is the prototype of jaculatory prayer and even, in a less direct sense, of all orison."
 Schuon, Towards the Essential: Letters of a Spiritual Master, The Matheson Trust, 2021, p.
 170 + Stations of Wisdom, World Wisdom, 1995, p.
-125) it reconciles the transcendence and the immanence of Truth, because if, on the one hand, Truth transcends us infinitely, the gnostic, asserts Schuon, knows that it is also "inscribed in an eternal script in the very substance of [his] spirit"; God is both the highest and the deepest, and the knowledge the realized being has of God is in reality the knowledge that God has of Himself through that being.
+125) it reconciles the transcendence and the immanence of Truth, because if, on the one hand, Truth transcends us infinitely, the gnostic, states Schuon, knows that it is also "inscribed in an eternal script in the very substance of [his] spirit"; God is both the highest and the deepest, and the knowledge the realized being has of God is in reality the knowledge that God has of Himself through that being.